Pirates vs. Braves Player Props Betting Odds

 Hayes Stats

-- Hayes has picked up a hit in four games in a row.
-In his last five games he is batting .263 with a triple, two home runs, two walks and two RBI.
+- Hayes enters this matchup looking to extend his five-game hit streak.
+In his last five games he is batting .316 with a double, a triple, two home runs, a walk and two RBI.

 Hayes Recent Games